dehoisted/Astral/README.md

 All you need to do is follow the instructions inside of "readme.txt".
 You can view/download the latest release [here](https://github.com/dehoisted/Astral/releases)

+## Issues
+If you have encounter an issue/error using or running the bot, please make an issue [here](https://github.com/dehoisted/Astral/issues).

 ## Extra Info
 The source code was made to be configured & extended upon, so feel free to do so.
 Also, the bot will be running **24/7**; you can rely on it.